English Language Requirements

 • C1 Advanced (formerly CAE - Cambridge English: Advanced)

 Applicants wishing to enrol in the Pre-enrolment English Program (PEP) are required to meet the English requirements for Higher Degree by Research outlined at https://www.adelaide.edu.au/elc/our-courses/pre-enrolment-english-program-pep/how-many-weeks-of-pep-do-i-need/academic-english.
-Applicants who meet the English requirement by successfully completing the PEP are ineligible to be considered for a University scholarship.
+Applicants who meet the English requirements by successfully completing the PEP are ineligible to be considered for a University scholarship.

 Generally, if English is your first language, you are not required to provide further evidence of English language proficiency.